 # If I'm being honest, this 'simple example' took me six hours to work out.
 Firstly # to find Canada and then to find Canadian cities.

-As is often the case with R, there are many different ways to get started create static maps.
-We’ve already seen how they can be built using simply ggplot, but here we’ll explore one package that has a bunch of functionality built in that will make things easier:
+As is often the case with R, there are many different ways to get started creating static maps.
+We’ve already seen how they can be built using simply ggplot, but here we’ll explore one package that has a bunch of functionalities built in that will make things easier:

 There are two essential components to a map: 1) some border or background image (also known as a tile); and 2) something of interest within that border or on top of that tile.
 In

 ggmap, we will use an open-source option for our tile, Stamen Maps (maps.stamen.com), and we will use plot points based on latitude and longitude.

 Like Canada, in Australia people go to specific locations, called booths, to vote.
 These booths have latitudes and longitudes and so we can plot these.
 One reason we may like to do this is to notice patterns over geographies.

 To get started we need to get a tile.
 We are going to use

 ggmap to get a tile from Stamen Maps, which builds on OpenStreetMap (openstreetmap.org).
 The main argument to this function is to specify a bounding box.
 This requires two latitudes - one for the top of the box and one for the bottom of the box - and two longitudes - one for the left of the box and one for the right of the box.
 (It can be useful to use Google Maps, or an alternative, to find the values of these that you need.)
 The bounding box provides the coordinates of the edges that you are interested in.
 In this case I have provided it with coordinates such that it will be centered around Canberra, Australia (our equivalent of Ottawa - a small city that was created for the purposes of being the capital).

 library(ggmap) <- c(left = 148.95, bottom = -35.5, right = 149.3, top = -35.1)bbox